ebiron/sikke-nodes/README.md

 ## importWallet
    >    ***importWallet*** function receives the **SIKKE private address** .
-   >     By importing the private key address of the existing  **SIKKE** wallet into the coin client system, a new wallet is created in this system.
+   >     By importing the private key address of the existing  **SIKKE** wallet into the Sikke Node, a new wallet is created in this system.

      importWallet (privateKey)